benjaminW78/EasyCam2D/README.md

 EasyCam2D
 =========

-lybrary for create a 2d camera
+library for create a 2d camera

 exemple of instance of easy 2d camera